PaperPrototype/voxels-unity-course/02 - Voxel Mesh/english.md

 ![2D voxel terrain optimized](/Assets/2D_voxel_terrain_optimized.png)

-By only creating quads where necessary we will get an optimized mesh!
-And as it turns out, Minecraft does this for its terrain!
+By only creating quads where necessary we can prevent speding time rendering triangles that aren't visible, and get an optimized mesh!
+And as it turns out, this is what exaclty what Minecraft does!

 # Voxel Mesh
 For now we will build a single voxel using 6 individual quads (in the next section we will build terrain).

-Instead of hand coding each quad for each voxel, we can be smart and store all the possible vertices, and triangle numbers (you could eventually also store the normals).
-These are called "lookup tables".
+Instead of hand coding each quad for each voxel, we can be smart and store all the possible vertices and triangle numbers.
+This is often refered to as creating "lookup tables".

+When building the voxel, we can access the vertices and triangles based on the quad for the corresponding side we want to have a mesh on.
+Obviously we can check for neighboring voxels before deciding what sides of the voxel should have a quad mesh... but thats for the Noise section (where we decide where we want, and don't want voxels to be).

 Create a new script in the Assets folder called "Tables.cs".